package57/Clunker/Clunker.md

 ```
 We'll add a 'report' action in Main.
 That's the easy part.

 Now let's think.
 This is what programming is all about.
 How are we going to organize all our meta data from the log files.
 Should we create structures?
 Should we create a record layout?
 Should we create a table in a database?
 And how should we generate a report from that data?

 I have a crazy idea.
 Let's do all three!

 Where oh where to begin.
 Don't forget, we can always improve our log file to help us.
 Let's see how it goes.
 Lets start by adding the framework we've been using so far.
-Meaning, a log file, an error file, a basic init() etc. I'll do that by copying the two CLEditCF files and deleting we don't need yet.
+Meaning, a log file, an error file, a basic init() etc. I'll do that by copying the two CLEditCF files and deleting anything we don't need yet.

 Now I have CLEditRP.h

 ```